0xgh057r3c0n/TheSherlock/README.md

    pip install -r requirements.txt
    ```

-This will ensure that all the necessary packages are installed for the Web Scanner Tool to function correctly.
+This will ensure that all the necessary packages are installed for The Sherlock Tool to function correctly.

 3. **Download the GeoLite2-City database:**